 Featured writing projects

-CNET contributor
+CNET and Forbes.com contributor

 Testing out "Back to the Future: Part II" shoes.